GMOD/Apollo/docs/Data_loading.md

 Note: you can also use the command `bin/maker2jbrowse` for loading the MAKER data.

-Also see the section [Customizing features](Data_loading.md#customizing-features) section for more information on customizing the CSS styles of the Web Apollo 2.0 features.
+Also see the section [Customizing features](Data_loading.md#customizing-features) section for more information on customizing the CSS styles of the Apollo features.

 Note: Apollo uses features that are loaded at the "transcript" level.
 If your GFF3 has "gene" features with "transcript"/"mRNA" child features, make sure that you use the argument --type mRNA or --type transcript.